McIlroy seizes share of halfway lead at BMW Championship | Malay Mail

-LOS ANGELES, Aug 29 — Rory McIlroy couldn’t keep the bogeys off his card, but the four-time major winner offset that with five birdies to grab a share of the halfway stage lead at the BMW Championship yesterday.
+LOS ANGELES, Aug 30 — Rory McIlroy couldn’t keep the bogeys off his card, but the four-time major winner offset that with five birdies to grab a share of the halfway stage lead at the BMW Championship on Friday.

 Northern Ireland’s McIlroy toughed out a one-under 69 to tie Patrick Cantlay at the top of the leaderboard for a one-stroke cushion heading into the final round of the second leg of the PGA Tour’s FedEx Cup playoffs.